 The new chancellor's residence replaced the one on Hillsborough Street, which then became the Gregg Museum.

-The Innovation Cafe provides Engineering and Textiles students with a new eating option.
+The Innovation Cafe provided engineering and textiles students with a new eating option on Centennial Campus.

 Greek Village reopened with the newly constructed Kappa Delta house.
-Redevelopment of Greek Village had begun in 2008 when the aging buildings began to be demolished.
+Redevelopment of Greek Village began in 2008 when the aging buildings were demolished.

-The Gregg Museum of Art & Design temporarily moves off-campus to Brickhaven, near the Raulston Arboretum, while the Old Chancellor's Residence space is prepared for it.
+The Gregg Museum of Art & Design temporarily moved off-campus to Brickhaven, near the Raulston Arboretum, while the Old Chancellor's Residence space was prepared for it.

-The library was named in honor of former four-term N.C.
-Governor and NC State alumnus James B. Hunt Jr. Also housed in the building is the Institute for Emerging Issues.
+The library was named in honor of former four-term NC Governor and NC State alumnus James B. Hunt Jr. The new building housed the Institute for Emerging Issues.

 The six-building complex was built to accommodate approximately 1,200 graduate and upper-division students, and it was the first LEED-certified residence hall at the university.